Photos courtesy of Dan Lynch

-The project was not deemed a success until it passed a critical board of review — that being getting a thumbs up from his wife, Shawn.
+The project was not a success until it got a mark of approval by a critical board of review — that being a thumbs up from his wife, Shawn.
 Luckily, she loved it.

 Besides the manly floor in his office, Lynch also has included a kid-friendly feature.
 When potential clients bring their offspring with them to a meeting, he invites them to sign their name, draw a picture or leave a handprint.
 “The kids really get a kick out of this,” he says, and it gives his office a personal touch.

 At the rear of the office, Lynch sculpted a bar out of foam and Kirtbag Vertical Mix “to mimic the crypts that as so popular in the New Orleans area.
 Most customers are either in awe or creeped out of their britches by it.
 But that’s how we roll in New Orleans!”